AAA

 • Recipient will immediately inform and seek CCRF’s approval of material changes to Project’s methodology, schedule and/or primary investigators.
 If Project is significantly delayed, becomes unfeasible or does not progress for other reasons (e.g., investigator illness or departure), Recipient, and/or a representative of the Recipient’s institution, will contact Funder to discuss administration of remaining award, which may include the return of unused monies to Funder.

-Marketing: In coordination with CCRF staff, grant recipients provide updates, interviews, photos and other materials to support outreach and awareness.
+In coordination with CCRF staff, grant recipients are required provide updates, interviews, photos and other materials to support outreach and awareness.

 Have questions?
 Check our FAQs.
 Or Contact us.